 Not Keeping up with Maintenance

 Maintenance is a normal part of life with an RV.
 Whether you get a tune-up every few months or take your RV in before every trip depends on your vehicle’s state.
 The important thing is to perform regular check-ups to always circumvent any potential issues.
+You should remember to check on the RV awning to make sure you do not have any tears.
+It is common to replace these every 4-5 years.
 If you keep an eye on your RV and fix problems quickly, your vehicle will stay in good shape for years to come—making the most out of your investment and your life on the road.

 An RV trip, like any vacation, is exciting.
 Unfortunately, there’s only so much you can do on a trip without exhausting yourself and your companions.
 If you’re going to travel for long distances, give yourself plenty of time.
 Spending most of your day on the road doesn’t leave a lot of time for fun and relaxation.
 Plus, the more time you have, the more spur-of-the-moment side adventures you can take along the way.
 If you don’t have the time to make a big trip, don’t try to force it.
 Chances are, there is a gorgeous view and plenty to do in a state park closer to home.